Welcome to the ATOP home page

 by those processes that have finished during the interval.

-Obviously it shows system-level counters concerning cpu-, memory- and
+Obviously it shows system-level counters concerning utilization of

 - Permanent logging of resource utilization

-It is able to store raw counter-data in a file (compressed) for
+It is able to store raw counters in a file for

 System activity reports can be generated from a logfile by